 Remarketing campaigns are a powerful strategy to keep your brand in the eyes of your potential customers, it helps you drive sales, increase registrations, and promote awareness of your brand.

-In this post, we’re going to see a complete overview of remarketing campaigns, you’ll learn why remarketing is important and we’ll share some of the best ways to incorporate remarketing into your advertising campaigns.
+In this post, we’re going to see a complete overview of remarketing campaigns, you’ll learn why remarketing is important and we’ll share some of the best ways to incorporate remarketing into your advertising campaigns in 2023.

 What is Remarketing?

 Remarketing is an advertising strategy that allows you to target potential clients that previously engaged with your brand with custom ads across multiple ad networks.

 In other words, when a potential customer is on your site but doesn’t convert, a cookie gets triggered adding your potential customer into a list, thus giving the retargeting software instructions to push your ads whenever that potential customer is browsing on the web.